riscv-steel/riscv-steel/README.md

 ## Documentation

-**Steel** has gone through significant changes recently, making the old docs obsolete. **New docs will be available soon.**
+The project has gone through significant changes recently, making the old docs obsolete. **New docs will be available soon.**

 ## License

-Steel is distributed under the [MIT License](LICENSE.md).
+Steel Core is distributed under the [MIT License](LICENSE.md).

 ## History

-Steel was developed for the author's final year project in Computer Engineering.
+Steel Core was developed for the author's final year project in college in 2020.
+The project goal was to help expand the adoption of the RISC-V architecture by creating a RISC-V core with the basic features to run embedded software that is simple to reuse.

 ## Contact